FarhanShares/laravel-mediaman/README.md

 // Synchronize to having zero media by passing null / bool / empty-string / empty-array
 $collection->syncMedia([]);
 ```
 `syncMedia()` always returns an array containing synchronization status.
-You can use `Media::syncCollections()` to sync with collections from a media model.
+Alternatively, you can use `Media::syncCollections()` to sync with collections from a media model instance.